aryn-ai/sycamore/docs/source/querying_data/using_rag_pipelines.md

 # Using Retrieval-Augmented Generation (RAG) pipelines

 ## Overview
 [Retrieval-augmented generation (RAG)](https://arxiv.org/abs/2005.11401) is a popular method to generate natural language answers to questions using LLMs and indexed data.
 It retreives relevant data to a query, and then sends it along with a prompt to a LLM to sythensize an answer.
-Sycamore implements RAG using an [OpenSearch Search Pipeline](https://opensearch.org/docs/latest/search-plugins/conversational-search/#rag-pipeline) to orchestrate interactions with LLMs.
+Sycamore implements RAG using an [OpenSearch Search Pipeline](https://opensearch.org/docs/latest/search-plugins/conversational-search/#rag-pipeline) to orchestrate interactions with LLMs, and is compatible with those APIs.

 ![Untitled](imgs/pipeline-architecture.png)